 A fourth conviction can result if a driver has a BAC over 0.02%.
 Jail is from 60 days to six years.
 The fine is $600 – $10,000.
 Safe Streets option might be available.
 License revocation is one to three years after release.

 If anyone under age 16 was in the vehicle, prison is for at least 120 days.
 However, it could be for up to 12 years.
 The fine is $1,200-20,000.
 Revocation is for two to three years after prison.
 After license re-issue, the state requires an IID or 24/7 sobriety program for one to three years.
 Of course, the offender pays all such costs.

-The Fifth Amendment of the U.S. Constitution grants drivers the right to decline taking BAC tests.
+The U.S. Constitution grants drivers the right to decline taking breathalyzer tests.
 However, Wisconsin punishes those who use their right.
-The state suspends their driving license, fines them, and sometimes imprisons them.
+The state suspends their driving license, fines them, and sometimes jails them.

-But punishments do not apply to refusing a field sobriety test.
+Importantly, punishments do not apply to refusing a field sobriety test.
 These tests are highly unreliable.
-In fact, 30% of people with a BAC of 0.00% fail them.
-That is, about one of three completely sober people fail them!
+In fact, 30% of people with a BAC of 0.00% fail them under ideal conditions.
+That is, about one of three completely sober people fail them.